prometheus-operator/prometheus-operator/Documentation/user-guides/cluster-monitoring.md

   version: v0.5.1
 ```

-Read more in the [alerting guide](alerting.md) on how to configure the Alertmanager as it will not spin up unless it has a valid config mounted through a `ConfigMap`.
+Read more in the [alerting guide](alerting.md) on how to configure the Alertmanager as it will not spin up unless it has a valid configuration mounted through a `ConfigMap`.

 ## Outlook